Luizzati – Blog

 Having a calming evening routine tells your body it’s time to wind down.
 Look into reading, a warm bath, or doing gentle yoga before bedtime.
 Cutting back on screen time in the evening can also contribute to better sleep quality, leaving you feeling refreshed and ready for the impending day.

 There are many mental health and well being benefits to spending time outdoors.
-It’s important to step outside every day, even if it’s only for a walk in the park or to sit on your balcony.
+It’s important to step outside every day and I even tried grounding on a grounding sheet for its numerous health benefits (also called earthing, where you connect to the ground, receiving energy from the Earth.
+As well even if it’s only for a walk in the park or to sit on your balcony.
+I learned about it through a viral Tiktok trend going on where scientists say it helps with inflammation and improving sleep.
 Being around nature calms you and helps you reduce stress and be creative.

 9. Foster Social Connections